 In cases where the immigrant is coming from overseas, and will be interviewing at a U.S. consulate run by the State Department, USCIS has no power to issue a NOID beyond when it’s in the process of making a decision on the I-130, before it transfers the case to the Department of State.

-Receiving a NOID is an urgent matter and requires a comprehensive response, in order to avoid an official denial and to salvage your application.
-Failing to respond sufficiently will result in USCIS denying your I-130 petition or application for adjustment of status based on marriage.
+Receiving a NOID is an urgent matter.
+It requires a comprehensive response, in order to avoid an official denial and salvage your application.
+Failing to respond adequately will result in USCIS denying your I-130 petition or application for adjustment of status based on marriage.

-A NOID is a letter issued by USCIS when the officer determines that the applicant has not demonstrated eligibility for an immigration benefit.
-The letter lists the reasons why USCIS intends to deny the case and provides a chance to overcome those concerns.
+A NOID is a letter issued by USCIS when the officer determines that the applicant has not demonstrated eligibility for the requested immigration benefit.
+The letter lists reasons why USCIS intends to deny the case and provides a chance to overcome those concerns.
 Your NOID response is likely your last chance to convince the USCIS adjudicator of your eligibility.

 Couples who had a Stokes interview, in which USCIS interviews each spouse separately in order to detect fraud, are the ones most likely to receive a NOID.
 This is because the immigration officer already had concerns about their eligibility.
 However, even if you did not have a Stokes interview, you may still receive a NOID.

 A NOID is also far more urgent than an RFE and has a shorter time period in which to respond.

 In some respects, you can consider yourself lucky to receive a NOID.
 Based on a July, 2018 memorandum, USCIS will now deny certain cases without issuing a NOID.
 If you receive a denial and have never received a NOID, it means that USCIS found that your application lacked sufficient initial evidence or was statutorily ineligible for approval.
 Consult a qualified immigration attorney immediately.

 Who exactly is responsible for responding to the NOID depends on what phase the case is at.